Published January 23, 2025

 Matching Fonts to Your Brand

-A free browser-based caption tool like Clipsy lets you try different fonts and preview them on your actual video footage before committing.
+A caption tool like Clipsy lets you try different fonts and preview them on your actual video footage before committing.
 Spending five minutes experimenting with font options can dramatically improve the look and feel of your content.